 There are certain elements in the products that you use that cause your skin to remain oily and retain moisture.
 This could result in causing more comedones because it’s going to add to the oil trapped in your pores.

-For example, there are certain products such as Vitamin E oil and cocoa butter that don’t so well for your skin in case its oily.
-That’s why it’s better to go for non- comedogenic products for your skin.
+For example, there are certain products such as Vitamin E oil and cocoa butter that aren’t suitable for your skin since your skin will be oily.
+That’s why it’s better to go for non-comedogenic products for your skin.

-Comedones may or may not result in Acne.
-Blackheads and whiteheads may appear at separate spots and that might be where you comedones stop, nevertheless the treatment is not different from that used for Acne.
-(3)
+Comedones may or may not result in pimples.
+Blackheads and whiteheads may appear at separate spots and that might be where you comedones stop, nevertheless the treatment is not different from that of pimples.

 Some of the common concerns and questions about comedones are listed below.